University of Southern Mississippi

 The University of Southern Mississippi (Southern Miss or USM) is a public research university with its main campus in Hattiesburg, Mississippi, United States.
 It is accredited by the Southern Association of Colleges and Schools to award bachelor's, master's, specialist, and doctoral degrees.
 The university is classified among "R1: Doctoral Universities – Very High Research Activity".

 Founded on March 30, 1910, the university is a dual-campus institution, with its main campus in Hattiesburg and its other large campus, Gulf Park, in Long Beach.
 It has five additional teaching and research sites, including the John C. Stennis Space Center and the Gulf Coast Research Laboratory (GCRL).

 Originally called the Mississippi Southerners, the Southern Miss athletic teams became the Golden Eagles in 1972.
 The school's colors, black and gold, were selected by a student body vote shortly after the school was founded.
+The color scheme was inspired by the Mississippi Native species, Black Eyed Susans.
 While mascots, names, customs, and the campus have changed, the black and gold colors have remained constant.
 USM's 17 sport programs participate in NCAA Division I athletics, mainly as members of the Sun Belt Conference.